Socialist Reich Party: Views

 One of the most significant pieces of evidence is the testimony of Otto Ernst Remer.
 In a 1997 interview, Remer admitted that he had received Soviet backing during his time in the party.
 Remer stated that he had met with KGB officials in East Berlin and had received financial and logistical support from the Soviet Union.
 In addition to Remer's testimony, there are other sources of evidence that support the claim that the Soviet Union supported the SRP.
 For example, a 1953 KGB memo outlines the agency's efforts to cultivate and support right-wing extremist groups in Germany, including the SRP.
 The memo states that the KGB's aim was "to create a rightist movement that will weaken the position of the United States, weaken the position of the Atlantic bloc, and encourage the German population to seek a neutralist policy".
 Similarly, the CIA's declassified "Family Jewels" documents reveal that the agency had evidence of Soviet funding for far-right groups in Europe, including the SRP.
 Historian Michael Burleigh, in his book The Third Reich: A New History, discusses the Soviet Union's alleged support for the SRP.
-Additionally, the Gauck archives in Germany contain evidence of Soviet support for the SRP.
+Additionally, the Stasi Records Agency archives in Germany contain evidence of Soviet support for the SRP.
 The archives contain documents that show that the Stasi, the East German secret police, had frequent meetings with SRP officials and provided them with financial and logistical support.